Insider’s guide to Christmas traditions in Medellín

 And we mean this literally.
 If you happen to be in Medellín on November 30th, you’ll understand what we are talking about.
 When the clock strikes midnight, locals celebrate the start of December with a cocktail of fireworks, firecrackers and music.

-This tradition is called Alborada and it started around the year 2003.
+This christmas traditions is called Alborada and it started around the year 2003.
 Although fireworks are forbidden city-wide, this tradition is still alive and continues strong.

 Tip: Make sure to book a place with a rooftop and be there at midnight to see the fireworks.
 If you are not into noisy firecrackers, be ready with some good earplugs